(Book 1: Lights, Captura, Action)

 ‘I guess we can come with you,’ Subro said.

 ‘There is no question,’ Ravi said.
 ‘We’re coming with you.
-I cannot ally myself with the Company, after what you’ve told us about them.
+I cannot ally myself with the Company, not after what you’ve told us about them.
 Besides, I finally have an idea of how to put the Captura to some good use.
-I want to use it to tell the story of your family; bring the truth out, if that’s all right with you.’
+I want to use it to tell the story of your family.
+Bring the truth out.
+If that’s all right with you.’

 Uncle Silver nodded.
 ‘I don’t know how you’re planning to do that, but sure, I have no objection.
 I would even be willing to help.
 I think we all would.’